temken/raytracer/README.md

 The included folders are:

 - *bin/*: This folder contains the executable after successful installation together with the configuration files.
-- *data/*: Contains additional data necessary for the simulations, e.g. the solar model tables.
 - *external/*: This folder will only be created and filled during the build with CMake.
-- *include/*: All header files of RaytraCer++ can be found here.
-- *results/*: Each run of RaytraCer++ generates result files in a dedicated sub-folder named after the run's simulation ID string, which is specified in the configuration file.
+- *output/*: Each run of RaytraCer++ generates result files in a dedicated sub-folder named after the run's simulation ID string, which is specified in the configuration file.
 - *src/*: Here you find the source code of RaytraCer++.
 - *tests/*: All code and executable files of the unit tests are stored here.